jungomi/xxhash-wasm/README.md

 to explicitly import `xxhash-wasm/cjs/xxhash-wasm` otherwise the browser version is used.

+### Performance

+For performance sensitive applications, `xxhash-wasm` provides the `h**String` and `h**Raw` APIs, which return raw numeric hash results rather than zero-padded hex strings.
+The overhead of the string conversion can be as much as 20% of overall runtime when hashing small byte-size inputs, and the string result is often inconsequential (if one is simply going to compare the results).
+When necessary, getting a zero-padded hex string from the provided `number` or `BigInt` results is easily achieved via `result.toString(16).padStart(16, "0")`.

+The `h**`, `h**String`, and streaming APIs make use of `TextEncoder.encodeInto` to directly encode strings as a stream of UTF-8 bytes into the webassembly memory buffer, meaning that for string-hashing purposes, these APIs will be significantly faster than converting the string to bytes externally and using the `Raw` API.
+That said, for large strings it may be beneficial to consider the streaming API or another approach to encoding, as `encodeInto` is forced to allocate 3-times the string length to account for the chance the input string contains high-byte-count code units.

 ## API

 `const { h32, h64 } = await xxhash()`